HINDRAF: Legality allowance and MoU with BN for GE13

 On 26 January 2013 the ban imposed on HINDRAF was impromptu lifted by the Malaysian Home Ministry and later on 8 March 2013 the once illegal minority rights group registration had been tacitly approved by RoS.
-On 18 April 2013, just weeks before the 2013 Malaysian general election (GE13), the factions of HINDRAF led by P. Waythamoorthy signed a Memorandum of Understanding (MoU) with Barisan Nasional (BN) whereby they would work together to uplift displaced estate workers, resolve the issue of stateless persons and provide business opportunities thus bringing poor Indians into the mainstream of the country's development.
+On 18 April 2013, just weeks before the 2013 Malaysian general election (GE13), the factions of HINDRAF led by P. Waythamoorthy signed a memorandum of understanding (MoU) with Barisan Nasional (BN) whereby they would work together to uplift displaced estate workers, resolve the issue of stateless persons and provide business opportunities thus bringing poor Indians into the mainstream of the country's development.
 Wathya Moorthy was appointed as Senator and deputy minister the Prime Minister's Department of BN government once they were against.
 Others would spread out to parties within the federal opposition Pakatan Rakyat (PR), mostly to DAP or PKR.
 Waytha Moorthy however resigned from the deputy minister position he held for eight months on 8 February 2014, after realising BN government breach of trust to reform and failures to uplift the Malaysian Indian community.

 Collaboration of PH in GE14

 In 2018, HINDRAF was officially accepted as strategic partner of Pakatan Harapan (PH) in collaboration to face the 2018 Malaysian general election (GE14).
-PH which successfully topple BN to be the new government and had made Waytha Moorthy a Senator and Minister in the Prime Minister's Department in charge of National Unity and Social Wellbeing by new Prime Minister Mahathir Mohamed.
+PH which successfully topple BN to be the new government and had made Waytha Moorthy a Senator and Minister in the Prime Minister's Department in charge of National Unity and Social Wellbeing by new Prime Minister Mahathir Mohamad.
 He later founded Malaysian Advancement Party (MAP), the HINDRAF-linked new party approved by RoS in July 2019.